-Want to buy a poster for your synagogue or JCC?
+Want to buy a large poster (e.g. for yourself, your synagogue or your JCC)?
 Learn more…

 Black Lives Matter text, enveloped in a tallit, a Jewish prayer shawl, with sacred text below.
 For months this idea has been stewing on the hot fires of my frustration and feelings of helplessness.
 I want to believe that art can make a difference, can communicate more deeply, can bring peoples together, can change the world — but my faith often flags.
 Maybe each piece can only be a small step, hopefully in the right direction, for humanity.